 Eastwood himself will star in Cry Macho, as Miko, alongside Eduardo Minett and Dwight Yoakam, Natalia Traven, Horacio Garcia Rojas, and Fernanda Urrejola.
 Author N. Richard Nash and Nick Schenk co-wrote the screenplay.
 Eastwood, Al Ruddy, Tim Moore, and Jessica Meier are producing.

 Despite the pandemic, Cry Macho was filmed on time and Warner Bros. has now set an official release date: October 22, 2021.
 At that time, the movie will be available to stream on HBO Max as well as play in theaters.
 And there's little doubt Cry Macho will reign at the box office.
 Eastwood's last film, Richard Jewell, did not feature Eastwood in a lead role and grossed only $43.7 million (against a budget of $45 million.)
 However, 2018's The Mule -- which starred Eastwood as an elderly drug mule -- was an instant triumph, earning $185 million.
-Hopefully, a teaser trailer will become available soon... because something tells me this is going to be an instant Eastwood classic.
+Judging by the gritty new trailer, though, something tells me Cry Macho is going to be an instant Eastwood classic.